…I have an 8e import that requires inspection?

-Re-condition the shipment for reinspection, including the dumping of any culls.
+The importer may re-condition the shipment for re-inspection, including the dumping of any culls.
 USDA inspection certifies for all passing and/or failing units and any product dumped.
-All inspected and/or dumped units must equal original volume.
+All inspected and/or dumped unit must equal original volume.
 Dumping must be witnessed and recorded by an inspector.

 Or re-export the load.
-This procedure can be documented by filing a Form 7512 with the U.S. Customs and Border Protection Service with a date hole punched stamp, or a Pedimento (Mexican import document) with a paid freight bill showing destination and quantity of proper product.
+This procedure can be documented by filing a Form 7512 with U.S. Customs and Border Protection Service, and submitting the form, along with a paid freight bill, reflecting the destination and quantity of proper product.

-Or send the product to exempt use by completing the proper exemption form.
-For all commodities use the importer’s Exempt Form (FV-6).
-To obtain an FV-6 Form, contact the Marketing Order Administration Branch at least 2 weeks prior to entry.
+Or send the product to exempt use by completing the importer’s Exemption Form (FV-6).
+To obtain an FV-6 Form, contact the Marketing Order and Agreement Division at least 2 weeks prior to entry.
 Be sure to include the Customs Entry Number on the FV-6 form.

 …I have an exempt import?